itthinx/groups/readme.txt

 * Improved: Feedback when options have been saved.
 * Improved: UI size adjustments.
 * Added: New API methods Groups_Group::get_group_ids() and Groups_Group::get_groups().
+* Improved: groups and capabilities table cell titles and ellipsis added.

 = 1.4.8 =
 * Fixed: A closing tag in the group list on the user profile.